 They are a magnet for bees and butterflies.
 Two bird species that eat its seeds are chickadees and American finches.

-There are 3 ways you can plant Aster: from seed, from stem cuttings and from division.
+There are three ways you can propagate an aster: from seed, from stem cuttings, and from division.

 To propagate by division, cut straight down through the roots, and re-plant the removed portion elsewhere.